• Skip to main content

 The answer varies based on your health.
 For super healthy seniors, Plan N offers great coverage and good savings.
 For people with one or more chronic health conditions, Plans F and G are more cost effective.

 Medicare Supplement Plan F and Plan G are nearly identical.
 Technically, Plan F is better because it offers first-dollar coverage.
 However, the one cost that Plan G does not cover, the Part B deductible, is often less than the annualized premium difference between the two plans.
 As a result, Plan G holders generally save a little money.
-Read Medicare Plan F vs Plan G to learn more.
+Read Medicare Plan F vs Plan G: Which is Better in 2023? to learn more.

 What Do Medicare Supplements Cover?